 Pressing the of an enum linking opens up a popup where individual values can be linked.

-Multiple enum values of the remote RMS can be linked to the same enum value in Klaros-Testmanagement.
+Multiple enum values of a remote enum property can be linked to the same enum value of a property in Klaros-Testmanagement.

 The Requirements Management System of a project can be changed any time by a user with sufficient rights.
 As with switching from local to remote requirements management, all currently existing requirements for the project will be disabled as long as another RMS is used.